Challenging Boundaries in Language Education

 - Its main aim is to challenge readers’ perceptions of language education, and to rethink the aims, methods, content and populations involved.

-- It is expected to appear in late 2019.
+- The book is currently in production, and it is expected to appear in June 2019.

 Kostoulas, A. (2018).
 A Language School as a Complex System:Complex Systems Theory in English Language Teaching.
 Frankfurt: Peter Lang.

-- The aim of this monograph is to show how a Complex Systems Theory can be used to describe phenomena that interest us in language education.
+This monograph shows how Complex Systems Theory can be used to describe phenomena that interest us in language education.

 - a delineation of all the forms of teaching and learning conceivably available to the school (its state space);

 - a description of the forms of teaching and learning that are made more likely, taking into account the resources available (or affordances);